kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 public var transportType: MKDirectionsTransportType { get }
 ```

-You are now able to obtain the distance of a journey, the expected duration of travel, arrival, and departure times.
-This is really useful for apps to provide some high level journey information without pushing the user out into a separate app.
+These properties tell you the distance of a trip, the expected duration of travel and the arrival and departure times.
+This lets you provide some high-level trip information, without pushing the user out to a separate app.

-If you tap a coffee shop in Café Transit and then and tap on the clock button, the view animates upwards to show you estimated departure and arrival times.
-But there are no times displayed yet.
-MapKit to the rescue!
+Tap a coffee shop in Café Transit and then tap on the clock button; the view animates upwards to show you estimated departure and arrival times, but there aren't any yet.
+That's where you and MapKit will join forces to save your user's coffee crisis! :]

 Open **CoffeeShopPinDetailView.swift** and add the following method just after `openTransitDirectionsForCoordinates(_:)`: